AmericanPresidentJimmyCarter/simple-flux-lora-training/README.md

 export MINIMUM_RESOLUTION=$RESOLUTION
 ```

 This is where I set the resolution to be 1024.
+For training in 512x512 px, set `export RESOLUTION=512` and `export MINIMUM_RESOLUTION=0`.

 ```sh
 export TRACKER_PROJECT_NAME="flux-lora-training"